 - Construction Management; and

-The Materials and Construction Components group is comprisedof six permanent researchers and one visiting researcher (all CNPq researchers), whocarry out their work in association with the Laboratory of Civil Construction Materials.
-Their activities are dedicated to the study of agglomerates which offer analternative to Portland cement, the recycling of residues, mortars and special concretes (including sprayed concrete, concrete with fibers, high-performance concrete, self-compacting concrete and low shrinkage concrete), the technology of chemical additives for concrete and mortar, cement-polymer composites, the development of components and systems for masonry construction, building durability, andthe nanoscience and nanotechnology of cement and its compounds.
+The Construction Materials and Components group is comprised of six permanent researchers and one visiting researcher (all CNPq researchers), who carry out their work in association with the Civil Construction Materials Laboratory.
+Their activities are dedicated to the study of agglomerates which offer an alternative to Portland cement, the recycling of wastes, mortars and special concretes (including sprayed concrete, fiber-reinforced concrete, high-performance concrete, self-compacting concrete and low shrinkage concrete), the technology of chemical additives for concrete and mortar, cement-polymer composites, the development of components and systems for masonry construction, building durability, and nanoscience and nanotechnology of cement and its compounds.
 In general, the research approach has been based on materials science.

-The master’s and doctoral degree students in the area of Civil Construction, besides the Civil Engineering Graduate Program (PPGEC)infrastructure, carry out their research at the Construction Research Center (NPC), which has currently 912 m² of space distributed among the following laboratories associated with the lines of research addressed by the NPC:
+In addition to the PPGEC infrastructure, the master’s and doctoral degree students in the area of Civil Constructioncarry out their research at the Construction Research Center (NPC), which currently has 912 m² of space distributed among the following laboratories associated with the lines of research addressed in the area:

-Habitation Reference and Information Center – INFOHAB (20 m²)
+Center of Reference and Information on Housing – INFOHAB (20 m²)

-Laboratory of Residue Valorization – ValoRes (35 m²)
+Laboratory of Waste Valorization – ValoRes (35 m²)

 Masonry Systems Development Group – GDA (35 m²)

-Application of Nanotechnology in Civil Construction Laboratory – NANOTEC-Lab (35 m²)
+Nanotechnology Applications in Civil Construction Laboratory – NANOTEC-Lab (35 m²)

-Laboratory of Environmental Comfort – Architecture and Urbanism (30 m²)
+Environmental Comfort Laboratory – Architecture and Urbanism (30 m²)

-Laboratory of Vibrations and Acoustics – Mechanical Engineering (300 m²)
+Vibrations and Acoustics Laboratory – Mechanical Engineering (300 m²)